 However, not only the working hours, but also the location of the employer has an impact on the average salary.
 Full-time employees can expect the highest salary level in Vorarlberg and the lowest in Burgenland.
 Vienna is in the good midfield.
 However, specialists and managers earn the most on average in the federal capital.

-Average annual income: Austria in an EU comparison
+Average annual income - Austria in EU comparison

-The average salary in Austria looks quite good in an international comparison.
-In the EU, the income of Austria’s full-time employees is rated in the upper third of the member states, closely followed by Germany.
-According to the OECD, employees only get a higher average salary in Denmark and the three Benelux countries.
-However, you will not find a single mountain higher than 700 metres in Belgium, the Netherlands and Luxembourg.
+The average salary in Austria is impressive in an international comparison.
+In the EU, Austria's full-time employees are in the top third in terms of pay, closely followed by neighboring Germany.
+According to the OECD, only in Denmark and the three Benelux countries do employees receive a higher average annual salary.

 Austrian sectors and occupational groups with the highest salaries

 The average salary is a good guide to working in Austria.
 But for skilled workers and managers, looking at the salary levels in individual industries is much more informative.
 As a salary report in 2022 found, differences of up to 25,000 euros gross per year are possible.
 The evaluation took into account the statements of around 12,000 professionals and managers throughout Austria.

 By the way: You can find concrete information on the possible gross starting salary in the AMS salary compass.
 After all, a good 1,800 different professions are listed here.